mm-engineering/awk-01-doctrine-playground/README.md

 1. To retrieve the Doctrine `EntityManager`, we will use Symfony dependency injection.
 There are at least two interfaces that can be injected for that purpose:
    1. `\Doctrine\ORM\EntityManagerInterface`.
 This is the most direct way.
    2. `\Doctrine\Persistence\ManagerRegistry $doctrine`.
 This way, we get the entity manager by calling `ManagerRegistry::getManager`.
+2. Run `dconsole workshop` just to make sure it executes without errors.
+3. Commit all changes.

 Review points: